w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 ---

 At the core of XCM lies the Cross-Consensus Virtual Machine (XCVM).
 A “message” in XCM is an XCVM program.
-The XCVM is a state machine, state is kept track in Registers.
+The XCVM is a register-based state machine, state is kept track in domain-specific registers.
+The majority of the XCM format comprises of these registers, and the instructions that used to create XCVM programs.

 It’s an ultra-high level non-Turing-complete computer whose instructions are designed to be roughly at the same level as transactions.
 Messages are one or more XCM instructions.
 The program executes until it either runs to the end or hits an error, at which point it finishes up and halts.

-An XCM executor following the XCVM specification is provided by Parity, and it can be extended or customized, or even ignored altogether and users can create their own construct that follows the XCVM spec.
+The primary implementation of the XCVM is the XCM executor.
+It follows the XCVM specification provided by Parity, and can be extended or customized, or even ignored altogether and users can create their own construct that follows the XCVM spec.

+## XCM Messages are XCVM Programs

 A _message_ in XCM is simply just a programme that runs on the `XCVM`: in other words, one or more XCM instructions.
 To learn more about the XCVM and the XCM Format, see the latest